abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 ## What is a Scriptable Image

-In simple terms, it's an image that contains logic (as code) in order to transform itself before sending it to the user.
+In simple terms, it's an image that contains logic (as code for now) in order to transform itself before sending it to the user.

-**PRESENTA Platform** allows to create "smart" images to generate variants according to both given parameters and a baked-in logic as well.

 Following some examples.